-Here, again, the charming effect that, at certain stages of its existence, an unpainted tin roof may give to a spire or a dome could be noted in every direction; it seemed al together a noble metal, and its modest sheen was quite superior to not escape notice that the local method of laying a tin roof was peculiar; the plates were laid with a simple locked joint with-St. Augustine and Quebec are the only out solder, and were laid in inclined courses, the angle of inclination seeming to approx imate the pitch of the root, though on some steep roofs the inclination was certainly less manner of laying the plates may give, it their prostrate victims, while yells and road to the certainly produces a very ugly effect, as the whole roof covering has the air of sliding war-dance, lacking only the lurid fire on have been small a spot this is compared with all the with more or less rapidity into the street.
-From the terraces and the Place d'Armes there is an admirable chance to study the roofs in the lower town, which lie just below and wisely have no glazed skylights to irresistibly tempt the small boy to drop missiles upon them.
+Here, again, the charming effect that, at certain stages of its existence, an unpainted be noted in every direction; it seemed al together a noble metal, and its modest sheen was quite superior to through the tall and tangled grass in his ed some of the buildings.
+Attention being eagerness to get at the priest, perhaps, the called in this way to the tin roofs, it could not escape notice that the local method of their grotesque contortions and their shout-But all the same, one does not encounter laying a tin roof was peculiar; the plates ing; here and there a man turned about you may have left England all ablaze with were laid with a simple locked joint with- to face his neighbor, and the two carried hawthorne blossoms, Holland carpeted with St. Augustine and Quebec are the only out solder, and were laid in inclined courses, on with the ducking an extravagant pan- tulips, and Berlin at summer heat.
+Rememthe angle of inclination seeming to approx tomime, portraying the hunt or the war; ber that the Russian calendar is twelve days help of the real military engineer was bought imate the pitch of the root, though on some the music rose in the music ro steep roofs the inclination was certainly less and savage discords; the actors, bounding burg is on the shores of the Baltic Sea than the pitch.
+However tight a roof this about, bent over and tore the scalps from manner of laying the plates may give, it their prostrate victims, while yells and road to the North Pole.
+Already I have certainly produces a very ugly effect, as the whole roof covering has the air of sliding war-dance, lacking only the lurid fire on have been on a continual chatter since reachsmall a spot this is compared with all the with more or less rapidity into the street. the plumes and bloody tomahawks of the ing here.
+In the country (May 28) the From the terraces and the Place d'Armes naked, painted savages. - C. H. FARNHAM, there is an admirable chance to study the | in Harper's Magazine. roofs in the lower town, which lie just below and wisely have no glazed skylights to irresistibly tempt the small boy to drop missiles upon them.
 Whether he abstain from throwing things down the yawning and unprotected chimney flues may be doubted.
-From this point could also be discovered another local custom which may be enforced by law or advocated only by experience; against almost every chimney was reared a wooden ladder, while another led from it to the scuttle or to the eaves for the use of the Lome fire-brigade.
-The only other local peculiarity noticed, for natural ly a lookout was kept for any device which had been found useful in this northern latitude, was the treatment of the down-spouts.
-The inevitable is frankly accepted; water will freeze, cause a bursting of choked conductors and when the thaw comes do damage which is as likely to befall the walls of the house as the clothes and person of the unwary wayfarer.
+From this point could also be discovered another local custom which may be enforced by law or advocated only by experience; against almost every chimney was reared a wooden ladder, while another led from it to the scuttle or to the eaves for ly a lookout was kept for any device which The lower gates having been done away had been found useful in this northern lati-The inevitable is frankly accepted; water will freez', cause a bursting of choked conductors and when the thaw comes do damage which is as likely to befall the walls of the house as the clothes and person of the unwary wayfarer.
 Like prudent souls, the inhabitants prefer that their house walls shall be kept as dry as posssible, and consider that it is their neighbor's affair